zahtec/SC22-BatchB-Flaming-Fuelers-DetoxifAI/README.md

 ## 🙂 Thanks for viewing!

 This was made at [AI Camp](https://www.ai-camp.org).
-Where seers become beleivers, get a chance to participate in a super cool camp and get a possible intership at AI Camp, linked above!
+Where seers become beleivers, get a chance to participate in a super cool camp and get a possible internship at AI Camp, linked above!